timescale/docs/timescaledb/how-to-guides/upgrades/downgrade.md

+---
+title: Downgrade to a previous version of TimescaleDB
+excerpt: Roll back to an older version of TimescaleDB
+keywords: [upgrade]
+---

 # Downgrade to a previous version of TimescaleDB
 If you upgrade to a new TimescaleDB version and encounter problems, you can roll back to a previously installed version.
 This works in the same way as a minor